MrGrasss/TeleBlitz-BestTelebot/README.md

     - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
 Within the 'adder' folder, you will find a configuration file where you can adjust the program's waiting time and the number of members to be added per client.
-While private groups are supported, channels are not yet supported.
+There is also an option 'additional_joined_check' that only counts adds after checking if their actually in (this might cause more privacy errors) While private groups are supported, channels are not.
+Make sure that the clients are admin in the group.

     - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm.
 There is an option to randomly edit your message on flags, see 'Change message randomly' below.